EXETER AND DISTRICT BASKETBALL ASSOCIATION

 9. League Positioning

 9.1 Rules governing league positioning (as adopted by Exeter and District Basketball Association) will be sent to each team at the beginning of the season by the General Secretary.

 9.2 Two points will be awarded for a win and one point for a loss for all played games.
 A team losing by default will be awarded zero points.

 10. Play-Off Competition

 10.2 The semi-finals are to be played in the week following the end of the season (as directed by the Executive) with the final taking place at a neutral venue the following weekend as directed.
 The Association will cover all costs in relation to referees for the fixtures and will cover the costs for the neutral venue for the three finals.
-Any team unable to fulfil their semi-final fixture or final fixture will lose by default – in the case of the final the Association reserves the right to replace any team unable to fulfil the fixture.
+Any team unable to fulfil their semi-final fixture or final fixture will lose by default – in the case of the Play Offs, the Association reserves the right to replace any team unable to fulfil the fixture.